 Can You Legally Live in an RV on Your Own Land?

-The reason is because if you use your RV as a primary residence, the city or county will consider it a residential building, and as such will require it to conform with all building codes.
+The reason is because when an RV is used as a primary residence, the city or county will consider it a residential building, and as such will require it to conform with appropriate building codes.

 Even though it doesn’t make sense to apply residential building codes to motorhomes and trailers, cities and counties are not about making sense.
-Rather, they’re all about selling building permits and issuing fines.
+Rather, they’re about generating money through building permits and fines.

-Moreover, many cities take great care to develop beautiful neighborhoods to attract high income professionals.
-As a result, city and county planners don’t want to see rows of RVs parked on lots up and down neighborhoods.
+Moreover, many cities take great care in developing beautiful neighborhoods to attract high income professionals.
+As a result, city and county planners don’t want to see rows of RVs parked on lots up and down streets.

 A Building Permit is Required to Move an RV on to Your Land

-All counties and cities will require you to purchase a building permit just to park your RV on your land.
+If you plan to use your RV as a permanent residence, you will be required to obtain a building permit.
+This is because counties and cities want to have a building permit on file for every residential structure.
 This is only the case if you will be using the RV as a permanent residence.
 Otherwise, a building permit is not required if you’re simply parking and storing the RV on your land.

 This is because building permits are not just for the construction of a new building, but also for moving a building.
-Building permits are still required if all you’re doing is moving a building from one location to another.
-And if that building happens to be an RV, which you plan to use as a residential unit, then you must obtain a permit.
+Building permits are also required just to move a house from one location to another.
+And if you’re planning to use an RV as a permanent residence, then you must obtain a permit to move it on to your land.

 And that’s where the county and city will get you.
 Once you obtain that permit, you have effectively notified their building inspector, who will eventually visit your property to make sure your “building” meets all codes.
 The inspector will then give you a timeline to make all necessary modifications.
 If you don’t meet that timeline, you will then be fined.